blueripple/Guide/Readme.md

 How?
 By helping you make informed choices about how to support important candidates and ballot initiatives with your time and money.

+Starting this fall,
+we will produce and disseminate independent writing and analysis (1-2 emails per month; maybe a few more right before an election — we promise we won’t spam you!).
+We aim to:

+- Help progressives identify key local, state, and national races where our donations of effort or money could have an outsized impact;

+- Identify races and ballot initiatives to support that will enable voter turnout and enfranchisement, and counter voter suppression and gerrymandering; and,

+- Collect and broadly disseminate data, tools, and resources to support “open source” election data analysis and modeling by progressives.

 ### Open Code and Data
 We plan to make all of our code, and, to the extent possible, whatever data we use, available here